Niagara Falls peace conference: History

 The United States was represented by Frederick William Lehmann, a former United States Solicitor General; and Joseph Rucker Lamar, an Associate Justice of the Supreme Court of the United States.
+Victoriano Huerta's regime was represented by Emilio Rabasa, a prominent Lawyer; Agustín Rodríguez, dean of the Escuela Libre de Derecho; and Luis Elguero, a Mexican Senator.
+The Constitutionalist faction was represented by Rafael Zubarán Capmany and Luis Cabrera Lobato.
 On May 27, 1914 to celebrate their success, the ABC envoys and the U.S. and Mexican delegates to the conference attended a royal garden party given by the Duke of Connaught, the Governor General of Canada at the King Edward Hotel in Toronto.

-On March 4, 1915 three South American diplomats received the Thanks of Congress and were awarded Congressional Gold Medals (P.L.
+On March 4, 1915, three South American diplomats received the Thanks of Congress and were awarded Congressional Gold Medals (P.L.
 63-75, 38 Stat.
 1228).
 The statute reads as follows:

 Resolved by the Senate and House of Representatives of the United States of America in Congress assembled, That the thanks of Congress to their excellencies be, and they are hereby, presented to their excellencies Señor [sic] Domício da Gama, Señor Rómulo S. Naón, and Señor Eduardo Suárez for their generous services as mediators in the controversy between the Government of the United States of America and the leaders of the warring parties in the Republic of Mexico.
 That the President of the United States is hereby authorized and requested to cause to be made and presented to their excellencies Señor Domicio da Gama, Señor Rómulo S. Naón, and Señor Eduardo Suárez suitable gold medals, appropriately inscribed, which shall express the high estimation in which Congress holds the services of these distinguished statesmen, and the Republics which they represent, in the promotion of peace and order in the American continent.